Dear Board of Directors:

 Supporting documentation refers to all documents or records considered in making the decision to file a SAR, and depends on the facts and circumstances of each case.
 Disclosure of SARs to appropriate law enforcement and supervisory agencies is protected by the safe harbor provisions applicable to both voluntary and mandatory suspicious activity reporting by credit unions.

-A complete copy of the FinCEN Advisory FIN-2007-G003 may be obtained at: http://www.fincen.gov/Supporting_Documentation_Guidance.pdf (opens new window)
+A complete copy of the FinCEN Advisory FIN-2007-G003 may be obtained at: http://www.fincen.gov/Supporting_Documentation_Guidance.pdf (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 Requests by Law Enforcement for Financial Institutions to Maintain Accounts (FIN-2007-G002)